Vans Old Skool Sneakers Are The Only Shoe I've Worn So Far In 2018

 I am serious when I say that I have worn the same pair of shoes for 68 of the 70 days that have passed in 2018 thus far.
 I’ve traveled to three different countries since Jan.
 1, and my Vans Old Skool sneakers have literally been with me every step of the way.
 Except when I exercise, which is so infrequently that I really don’t even count it, but I digress.
 From exploring cemeteries in Buenos Aires to nights out dancing in Córdoba to walking along the rocky shores of Lima, they’ve been on my feet during some of my most favorite experiences.
 And while they’ve certainly seen better days, they’ve proven to be the most versatile and comfy footwear I’ve ever owned — I’d give up my treasured pair of white Calvin Klein boots any day for a lifetime supply of Vans sneakers.

 When I was packing for a year of global travel with a program called Remote Year, I knew that paring down my wardrobe would be a challenge, especially when it came to footwear.
-How could I possibly pack a minimal amount of shoes that would cover me for everything I was about to encounter?
+How could I possibly pack a minimal number of shoes that would cover me for everything I was about to encounter?
 I decided upon my pair of Nike running shoes, my Rainbow flip flops, my Vans, and a new pair of black sandals, which I ordered from ASOS.
 When the sandals didn’t come in time (they arrived to my dad’s house the day after I left), I figured I would just have to buy a pair upon touching down in Argentina.
 But now, two and a half months later, I still have yet to buy said sandals because Vans rule.

 While I realize that Vans have transitioned from being a cool and unexpected sneaker choice to a standard wardrobe mainstay, I could care less.
 It doesn’t matter to me that over half of my friends own a pair, or that my friend’s parents own them, for that matter.
-I’m sure skateboarders, for whom the shoes were originally designed, might feel otherwise, so I want to send them a big Thank You for letting us all usurp their footwear style.
+I’m sure skateboarders, for whom the shoes were originally designed, might feel otherwise, so I want to send them a big "thank you" for letting us all usurp their footwear style.
 Skatewear has become hugely influential within the fashion industry as of late and my personal style definitely reflects it.

 The thing about classic black and white Vans Old Skools, though, is that they truly go with anything.
-They are to me what the Adidas Stan Smith sneaker was to the entire industry circa 2014 (and still today, really), meaning I wear them with my fanciest dresses and rattiest denim shorts, alike.
+They are to me what the Adidas Stan Smith sneaker was to the entire industry circa 2014 (and still today, really), meaning I wear them with my fanciest dresses and rattiest denim shorts alike.
 My style is definitely '90s-inspired, so they're my perfect match.